TYPO3-Documentation/TYPO3CMS-Guide-CommunityExpansionCommittee/Documentation/Stage-2-Customization/Day-1/Index.rst

 * Install and manage extensions in TYPO3
 * Create and organize pages in the TYPO3 page tree
 * Add and edit content elements on TYPO3 pages
-* Manage files and media within the TYPO3 environment
-* Set up and configure Backend Users with appropriate access rights
 * Familiarized yourself with user management and access rights in TYPO3